nachocab/nachocab.github.io/_posts/2013-09-23-7-r-tips-rescued-from-the-vault.md

 ## Get the arguments used by a function

 <pre><code class="r">
-# I used to do this
+# I used to do this to quickly look up the usage of a function
 head(read.csv)

 # but this is better